Ready for webinar success in 2025? Get your roadmap 🗺️ on Nov. 12. Register Now

 Visually impaired guests may use screen readers to describe on-screen content – so you’ll need to make sure that the technology you’re using can blend what’s being said with what’s being shown.

 We have developed our platform so it’s compatible with popular screen readers and we are committed to following the Accessible Rich Internet Attributes (ARIA) guidelines.
-It’s the only way we can make sure our events can deliver a clear, seamless experience for blind or low vision users.
+It’s the only way we can make sure our accessible virtual events can deliver a clear, seamless experience for blind or low vision users.

 11. Allow webinar console customization